chaselikethebank/mega-blaag/docs/ptar.md

 If we can answer these questions we might have a chance.
 What direction we are facing?
 What agendas we are pursueing?
 What is the ROAS?
 What about this approach is/isn't working?
 :::

+### Moving Forward

+The rest of this documentation is organize according to craft/mode.
+They can augment each other but might work best central to your discipline at least in the beginning.

 <br>

 :::tip Competition is Healthy